Reviewed by

 NHS NEGLIGENCE FIGURES THEN AND NOW

-Data from the NHS Resolution report reveals that the ‘cost of harm,’ now referred to as the Clinical Negligence Scheme for Trusts (CNST) cost of claims arising from incidents, throughout 2022/2023, is estimated at £6.3 million.
+Data from the NHS Resolution report reveals that the ‘cost of harm,’ now referred to as the Clinical Negligence Scheme for Trusts (CNST), throughout 2023/2024, is estimated at £5.1 billion.

 Due to these rising figures, the UK Government has set out to put a cap on legal costs pertaining to medical negligence cases.
 They plan to achieve this by creating a more streamlined system for lower value clinical negligence cases, ensuring that legal fees are proportionate and that the process is as efficient as possible.
 This could save the Government £500 million in legal fees.